SamedhG/Game-of-life_JS/README.md

-Goal : learn javascript bu=y implementing Conway's game of life
+Goal : learn javascript by implementing Conway's game of life